aosabook/500lines/contingent/chapter.rst

         title, body = parse(filename)
         return title

-Python assigns the wrapper function to the name ``title_of``.
+When this definition is complete, the name ``title_of`` will refer to the wrapped version of the function.
-The wrapper which can access the original version of the function via the name ``function``, calling it at the appropriate time.
+The wrapper can access the original version of the function via the name ``function``, calling it at the appropriate time.
 The body of the Contingent wrapper